Welcome from the Chair

-The Department of Chemistry at Michigan Technological University is committed to excellence in undergraduate and graduate education, coupled with advancing basic and applied research in the diverse discipline of chemistry.
+The Department of Chemistry at Michigan Technological University is committed to excellence in undergraduate and graduate education through an integrated program with basic and applied research across a wide spectrum of chemistry sub-disciplines.

 Our undergraduate offerings include bachelor’s degrees in pharmaceutical chemistry, biochemistry and molecular biology, and cheminformatics, in addition to our ACS-certified chemistry degree.
 Our degree programs provide preparation for a career in the chemical industry or the government, graduate school, health programs including medical school, and law school.
 The department’s innovative Studio Lab provides a supportive learning environment for chemistry majors.